-In this tutorial, we’ll show you how to allow your users to create tables and charts on the frontend.
+In this tutorial, we’ll show you how to allow your users to create Visualizer charts on the frontend of your WordPress site.
 For this we are going to use the Visualizer plugin and the WP Frontend Admin plugin.

 Visualizer allows you to create all kinds of tables, charts, and graphs on your website to present the information in a really useful and beautiful way.
 This is extremely useful if, for example, you want to build a website to constantly publish research results.
 Whatever the case, it will be a great companion when it comes to creating tabs and graphs.
 You can download it here.
 This plugin has a free and a paid version, but in this tutorial we’ll use the free version.